shahaniRG/PolyProc/README.md

 (PolyProc codes are compatible with MTEX v.
 5.1 and beyond)

-MATLAB Global Optimization Toolbox is required Dependency for the code (https://www.mathworks.com/products/global-optimization.html).
+MATLAB Global Optimization Toolbox is required Dependency for the alignment part of code (https://www.mathworks.com/products/global-optimization.html).

 # Trial data
 Trial data can be downloaded from the following link.